 At the moment they are still struggling to release data on time - so we are only seeing a small proportion of the property sales that have completed.

-Since the UK was under lockdown during April, very few new property sales are likely to have been agreed.
+Since the UK was under lockdown from the end of March through to mid-July, very few property sales are likely to have completed since the virus outbreak.

 Upon the next HM Land Registry data publication, we expect to see very low transaction volumes with more volatility in price indexes.

 Be wary of other media sources citing price falls and valuations.
 They may be drawing conclusions based on such a small sample of data that they may not be statistically significant (i.e. they don't have enough data to make such a bold conclusion but they want to sell papers!)).